Doctors Note Logo

 Thyroid Safety: Can You Use Red Light Near Neck Nodules?

-Red light therapy may improve local cellular function and reduce inflammation but lacks strong evidence for shrinking thyroid nodules or improving overall gland function.
-Safety concerns include unknown deep-tissue effects, variable device quality, and the potential to mask symptom changes.
+Red light therapy (RLT) may improve local cellular function and reduce inflammation, but current evidence does not support its ability to shrink thyroid nodules or improve overall thyroid gland function.
+Key safety concerns include unknown deep-tissue effects on the thyroid, inconsistent device quality, and the risk of masking important symptom changes that require medical evaluation.

 answer background